 What Is Autosomal Dominant Polycystic Kidney Disease?

-You can slow the damage and prevent some of the complications by making healthy habits -- especially those that help you lower and then maintain your blood pressure -- part of your life and taking medications as necessary.
+You can slow the damage and prevent some of the complications by making healthy habits (especially those that help you lower and then maintain your blood pressure) part of your life and taking medications as necessary.
 Depending on the type of ADPKD you have, you can lead an active life for many years by managing your symptoms and working with your doctor.
-There’s no cure, but scientists are doing research to look for new treatments.
+There’s not a cure, but scientists are doing research to look for new treatments.

 Not everyone with ADPKD will have symptoms.
 Those who do may not notice anything for many years.
 Most people with the disease have high blood pressure.
 Urinary tract infections and kidney stones are also common.

 - Pain in your back or sides, often because of a burst cyst, a kidney stone, or a urinary tract infection

 - Swelling in your belly as the cysts grow